Written by Dr David Owens

 COVID-19 has resulted in an ’infodemic’ which has been subject to both misinformation and disinformation.
 It is likely that the roll out of vaccines will see an increase in disinformation.
 We have undertaken a survey of vaccine perceptions in our population which showed high levels of vaccine acceptance in OT&P patients in comparison to the relatively low levels in the Hong Kong population.
 The single greatest factor in vaccine hesitancy is worry over vaccine safety.
 This is understandable and appropriate.
 Open and honest communication of evolving risk benefit will be key to increasing vaccine uptake.
 We will continue to update this page as we accumulate data.

 The Hong Kong Government has announced the procurement of three different vaccine candidates which will be dependent upon peer reviewed evidence from ongoing studies.
 This makes perfect sense.
 Voluntary immunization programs rely upon trust in Health institutions.
-The distribution of all COVID-19 vaccines will be managed via the government in the first instance.
-The government has now given emergency licensing approval to both Pfizer-BioNTech and Sinovac Biotech vaccines and vaccination will start in late February.
-Vaccinations will be given in both government centres and within private medical clinics that have registered for the vaccination subsidy scheme.
+The distribution of all COVID-19 vaccines will be managed via the government.
+The government has now given emergency licensing approval to both Pfizer-BioNTech and Sinovac Biotech vaccines and vaccination for both vaccines has started.
+Vaccinations are being given in both government centres and within private medical clinics that have registered for the vaccination subsidy scheme.
 We are long term members of this scheme and will be involved in the vaccination process.
+At present OT&P and all private clinics are ONLY able to give Sinovac vaccines.
 In anticipation of managing what will invariably be a logistical challenge, we have undertaken significant IT development.
-If you would like to be included in our COVID-19 vaccination database, please complete this brief form.
-We provide the option to review your current vaccination status and will provide further updates by email as we receive information about the vaccine rollout.
-Register for interest here.
 The impact of the vaccination program on the population will be maximised if vaccinations can be given in an equitable manner based upon clinical need.
-This will almost certainly be dependent on age, occupational and clinical risk.
+This will be dependent on age, occupational and clinical risk.
 The health department has announced that the program will be voluntary and individuals will be able to choose which vaccine they wish to take.
 The details of the government program can be found here.

 The following vaccinations have been sourced by the Hong Kong government: